watchbutdonotlearn/Secure-file-transfer/README.md

 ## Main author

-Send any comments, complaints, or hate mail to Eric Liu at ericliu637@gmail.com.
+Send any questions, comments, or complaints to Eric Liu at ericliu637@gmail.com.